 Find access to press kit materials at the bottom of this page.

-British-American Soprano Elizabeth Novella is excited to compete in the Annapolis Opera Vocal Competition's semi-finals in April 2021.
-She recently performed Giannetta in L'Elisir d'Amore "with a rich voice and fine comic timing" - Herald Tribune and Musetta (cover) in La Bohème as Studio Artist with Sarasota Opera in the Winter of 2020.
+British-American Soprano Elizabeth Novella was recently named a semi-finalist in the Annapolis Opera Vocal Competition.
+During the winter of 2020, she performed Giannetta in L'Elisir d'Amore "with a rich voice and fine comic timing" - Herald Tribune and Musetta (cover) in La Bohème as Studio Artist with Sarasota Opera.
 Ms. Novella was also seen as Antonia (Les Contes d’Hoffmann) with the Aspen Music Festival and School, for which the press hailed: “Novella dazzled with rich sound and impressive intensity as Antonia” - The Aspen Times.
 She performed the role of Villiers’ Fiancée and covered Peg in Carlisle Floyd’s most recent opera Prince of Players with Little Opera Theatre of New York.
 Recent operatic roles with the Aspen Music Festival and School include Maia in the first fully staged production of Christopher Theofanidis’ The Cows of Apollo or the Invention of Music under the baton of Robert Spano for which she was praised: "there was first-rate singing from soprano Elizabeth Novella" -Opera News as well as the High Priestess (cover) (Aïda) and Victoria (cover) in William Bolcom’s A Wedding.
 Also in Aspen, Ms. Novella performed “I want magic” in a Master Class with the legendary Renée Fleming.
 She was a young artist with Bel Canto at Caramoor, where she performed in Bellini's Il Pirata under the baton of Will Crutchfield.

 Other credits include Donna Elvira (Don Giovanni) with Venture Opera, Maja (Goyescas) with Bare Opera, Gertrud (Hänsel und Gretel) with the Manhattan School of Music Opera Theater, Madame Herz (Der Schauspieldirektor) with New York Lyric Opera Theater, as well as Pamina (Die Zauberflöte) and Suor Genovieffa (Suor Angelica) with The Amalfi Coast Music Festival.